imanpalsingh/eyantra2018/README.md

 Code developed for National Robotics Competition eyantra 2018

-Code which was  the final submission of the competition.
+Code that was the final submission of the competition.
 The code includes files written in python 3 and Embedded C.